Tears of joy as Olayinka Solomon gifts mum new car with fanfare on birthday

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!

-Yoruba actress Olayinka Solomon and her mum made an emotional statement in their neighborhood recently.
+Yoruba actress Olayinka Solomon and her mum made an emotional statement in their neighbourhood recently.

-The actress shared a video of the moment she arrived their area with a surprise crew aka 'paranran' and walked to their house to drag her mum out.
+The actress shared a video of the moment she arrived with a surprise crew aka 'paranran' and walked to their house to drag her mum out.

-As Olayinka, the 'paranran' crew and her mum walked out neighbors around joined them, singing and dancing.
+As Olayinka, the 'paranran' crew and her mum walked out, neighbours around joined them, singing and dancing.

-As they neared the Toyota Venza birthday gift decorated with ribbon the actress bought for her mum, she burst into tears.
+As they got close to the Toyota Venza birthday gift decorated with ribbon the actress bought for her mum, she burst into tears.

 "My turning point": Yinka Ayefele marks 25 years of surviving accident, shares throwback pics of damaged car